Rl242Dev/LifeMotto/README.md

 ### LifeMotto

 A LifeMotto, but the programming Version
-Inspired by A coding Wallpaper tha i use
+Inspired by A coding Wallpaper that i use